A Canadian Guide to Finding the Best eCommerce Platform Software

 eCommerce Platform Software for Canadians

-The following list will get you started on your search for the best Canadian-friendly eCommerce platform.
-I’ve used all of them, either for my own online businesses or on behalf of clients.
+The following suggestions will get you started on your search for the best Canadian-friendly eCommerce platform.
+I’ve used them myself, either for my own online businesses or on behalf of clients.
 They fulfilled all of our Canadian requirements, but it’s important that you find out which one is the right fit for you.
 Make a list of what you need and send them an email, and/or sign up for a free trial to check it out yourself.

 Shopify (Based in Canada)